Hello. I have been a web developer since 1997. I freelance for individuals clients, small businesses and agencies.

-Greenpeace Energydesk and Mark Pack (previously working with agency Code For The People, who later joined Automattic).
+Greenpeace Energydesk, Mark Pack, Code For The People, (leading WordPress agency who are now part of Automattic).
 Launching Ampp3d and UsVsTh3m with Emblem Digital / Trinity Mirror.
 A mix of ongoing Laravel, PyroCMS and advanced WordPress projects for Ascender Design.
 Rebuilt and optimised martinbelam.com.
-Live audio streaming for Lord's Cricket Ground for over a decade (having worked at CricInfo many years ago).
+Live audio streaming for Lord's Cricket Ground for over a decade (I used to work at CricInfo).

 I manage Linux web servers for a number of clients, handling performance optimisation and security updates.

 web standards, responsive design, documenting and refactoring all types of code to reduce it's complexity, making websites that are simple to use and load quickly and continuing to learn new skills.

 Where I price projects according to duration, my equivalent daily rate is £400, but you only pay for the time I spend (at £50/hour); with interruptions etc. it's rare to fit a full eight hours work into a day, so I record the actual time worked and calculate accordingly.
 Plus it depends on the nature of the work and the client.
 Typically I'll work with you to divide the project into stages or features, provide an estimate or quote for each and invoice as each is completed.
 Payment terms 7 days unless by arrangement.
 Do still ask if you have smaller jobs.